top of page

 Guided by that spirit, HHP exploded that format, inviting architects and artists (from student to professional) to design affordable and sustainably-built single-family houses, based on designs from Habitat for Humanity plans.
 The response was over-whelming and worldwide: from the more than 800 individuals and teams from the US and sixteen countries who registered, we received more than four-hundred and forty designs.
 All were exhibited.
 Awards were given to twenty-five groups selected by an outside jury.
 HHP included the competition and exhibition (traveled to ten cities across the US), a book published by M.I.T.
 Press, documentary film series, glossary and displays of sustainable materials, and a build stage (Cincinnati built the first two).

-Two Major Outcomes
+Major Outcomes

 -Bart Harvey, then CEO of the Enterprise Foundation in Columbia, MD called to introduce himself and announce a new Green Building Initiative, a 555-million dollar program that was influenced by the HHP.